Persuasion (2022 film): Plot

-The story begins seven years after Anne Elliot has broken off her engagement to Frederick Wentworth, at the time a young and undistinguished naval officer.
+It's been 8 years since Anne Elliot broke off her engagement to Frederick Wentworth, at the time a young and undistinguished naval officer.
 He was considered clever, confident and ambitious, but his low social status and lack of wealth made Anne's friends and family view him as an unsuitable partner.
 Furthermore, Lady Russell, a distant relative whom Anne considers to be a second mother to her after her own died, also saw the relationship as imprudent for one so young, so persuaded Anne to break off the engagement.

 Sir Walter Elliot, his debts mounting, reluctantly decides to lease their family estate Kellynch Hall to Admiral Croft.
 Sir Walter and Anne’s sister Elizabeth, along with the widowed Mrs Penelope Clay, go to Bath while Anne is instructed to care for her sister Mary, who has taken ill.

 Admiral Croft and his wife arrive and reveal that Admiral Croft's wife is Wentworth's sister.
 While visiting Mary, the Admiral, his wife and Captain Wentworth are expected for dinner; Mary recovers from her illness for the dinner, and Anne volunteers to miss the dinner to sit with Mary's injured son.
 Unknowing of their previous attachment, one of Mary's sisters-in-law, Louisa, encourages Anne to pursue Captain Wentworth but ends up doing so herself.

 The group, including Mary's family, Anne, Louisa, and Wentworth, travel to Lyme to enjoy a holiday by the sea and meet some of Captain Wentworth's naval friends, including Captains Benwick and Harville.
 Louisa's infatuation with Wentworth is obvious, and Anne tries to hide her feelings.
 Anne and Wentworth agree to be friends, and the group encounters a mysterious gentleman who seems to be interested in Anne.
-They discover his identity after he has departed to Bath: William Elliot, cousin to the family who stands to inherit everything.
+They discover his identity after he has departed to Bath: William Elliot, cousin to the family, who stands to inherit everything.